mkettn/galec-mode/README.md

 Later additions by Dietmar Winkler

 I have updated this quite significantly since the old Modelica-mode did not work some some cases and so on.
 I also removed support for XEmacs.
-However, this fork can be considered XModelicaMode.
+However, this fork can be considered XModelicaMode, since it differs quite alot from the original.
 It also posesses capabilities to edit and navigate in MetaModelica.
 An extension to the core Modelica language

 Cheers.
 If there are any issues raise them here